Toddses/wpkit/README.md

 * Scaffolding a new WordPress site.
 * Plugin stack installation.
 Define a set of common plugins to install and pull them all into your project with one command.
-* Database pushing and pulling for quick transfer of MySQL databases between local and remote servers.
-Will automatically update URLs in the data.
 * Uploads pushing and pulling for quick transfers of the WordPress uploads data between local and remote servers.
+* Setting up the remote environment with the `wp-config.php` settings and `.htaccess` settings for pretty permalinks and some security.
+Should allow for root URL installation, or subdirectory installations.

 For a release schedule, see the [Milestones](https://github.com/Toddses/wpkit/milestones).